ParallelMaths/parallel/pages/7-10-a-matter-factorial.md

 ## 4. Margaret Hamilton shoots for the moon

 A couple of weeks ago, we showed you a picture of the amazing software engineer Margaret Hamilton, which showed a print out of the computer code she wrote for the Apollo moon mission.
 The stack of paper was taller than her.
-Here is a video in which she talks her incredible career – as you watch it, think about the following question:
+Here is a video in which she talks about her incredible career – as you watch it, think about the following question:

 ::: problem id=4_1 marks=1
-__4.1__ Margaret Hamilton invented which if the following job title?
+__4.1__ Which of the following job titles did Margaret Hamilton invent?

-* [ ] Computer programme
+* [ ] Computer programmer
 * [ ] Computer scientist
 * [x] Software engineer
 * [ ] Software developer